 Which London productions should you see to brighten up your week?
 Here are our five suggestions for the shows to see this week:

-The other last chance choice – Barber Shop Chronicles (National Theatre)
+The last chance choice – Half A Sixpence (Noel Coward Theatre)

 Flash.
 Bang.
 Wallop.
 What a show!
 If you’ve not caught this feel-good musical hit yet, we suggest you get yourselves to the Noel Coward Theatre quick smart.
 This classic rags-to-riches musical love story will have you grinning from ear to ear thanks to its catchy tunes, incredible dance routines and an effervescent performance from leading man Charlie Stemp.
 BOOK NOW

 The summery choice – Mamma Mia!
 (Novello Theatre)

 Whatever the weather, you can find a sunny paradise in London with long-running musical Mamma Mia!
 Set on a Greek island, the story of a bride’s attempts to discover the identity of her father is packed with toe-tapping ABBA hits.
 If you love catchy pop tunes and brightly coloured Lycra, this is the show for you.
 BOOK NOW